 A more complete description of the 2008 Plan is contained in SGRP's Summary Description and Prospectus dated August 24, 2009, as filed with the SEC as an exhibit to SGRP's Schedule TO on August 25, 2009.
-You can obtain and review a copy of that prospectus and the full 2008 Plan on the Company's web site (www.sparinc.com), which is posted and available to stockholders and the public under the Investor Relations tab and Stock Plans sub-tab.
+A more complete description of the 2009 option repricing exchange described above is contained in SGRP's Offer to Exchange Certain Outstanding Stock Options for New Stock Options dated August 24, 2009 (including its exhibits and incorporated documents), as filed with the SEC in SGRP's Schedule TO on August 25, 2009.
+You can obtain and review a copy of that prospectus, the full 2008 Plan and such Offer to Exchange on the Company's web site (www.sparinc.com), which is posted and available to stockholders and the public under the Investor Relations tab and Stock Plans sub-tab.

-Summary of 2010 Option Plan Activities:
+Summary of 2011 Stock Compensation Plan Activities: